 Non-invasive peripheral vascular testing allows the physician to make a clinical diagnosis without submitting the patient to costly, uncomfortable, and complicated invasive procedures.
 Non-invasive vascular studies show the functional aspect of the vessels rather than the structural changes that are indicated by an angiogram.

 Patients must be referred to the Beebe Vascular Lab by a doctor.
-Procedures may be scheduled by calling Outpatient Scheduling Services (302) 645-FAST (3278).
+To schedule, call Outpatient Scheduling Services (302) 645-FAST (3278).

 Vascular Testing FAQs

 A: No. The studies are non-invasive, so there is practically no discomfort.

 A: Again, because the studies are non-invasive, the risks are minimal.